contao/docs-archive/manual/en/04-Managing-content.md

 ### Permalinks

-Each newsletter has a unique <abbr title="Uniform resource locator">URL</abbr>
-(permalink) that can be used to reference it:
+Each newsletter has a unique URL (permalink) that can be used to reference it:

 ```
 http://www.domain.com/newsletters/items/james-wilson-returns.html
 ```

-The above <abbr title="Uniform resource locator">URL</abbr> requests the newsletter "james-wilson-returns" via the page "newsletters".
-Remember that Contao is a page-based <abbr title="Content management system">CMS</abbr>, so if the page "newsletters" did not exist or if it did not include the newsletter reader module, the newsletter would not be displayed.
+The above URL requests the newsletter "james-wilson-returns" via the page "newsletters".
+Remember that Contao is a page-based CMS, so if the page "newsletters" did not exist or if it did not include the newsletter reader module, the newsletter would not be displayed.

 ## Forms